ONSdigital/dp-dataset-api/sdk/README.md

 The [`Headers`](client.go) struct allows the user to provide an Authorization header if required.
 This is shown in the [Example usage of client](#example-usage-of-client) section.
 The `"Bearer "` prefix will be added automatically.

-This also provides options to add other headers such as `Collection-Id`, `X-Download-Service-Token` and `X-Florence-Token`.
+This also provides options to add other headers such as `Collection-Id` and `X-Download-Service-Token`.

 ### QueryParams